uperl/Archive-Libarchive-Compress/README.md

 - entry

     Callback function called for each entry before it is written to the archive.
+The entry is passed in as an instance of [Archive::Libarchive::Entry](https://metacpan.org/pod/Archive::Libarchive::Entry).
 If this callback returns a false value, then the entry will not be written to the archive.

     ```perl
     my $w = Archive::Libarchive::Compress->new(